 Getting Help With Cancellation

 I was curious to find out how strict GetResponse’s no-refund policy was.
-If I had prepaid for an entire year but cancelled a few months in, would I really be out all that money?
+If I had prepaid for an entire year but canceled a few months in, would I really be out all that money?

 Interestingly, the support representative told me that GetResponse considers situations like that on a case-by-case basis.
 But don’t expect too much; the criteria or circumstances that allow for a refund are not even remotely clear.

-It sounds like the no-refund policy might be flexible in some cases
+It sounds like the no-refund policy might be flexible

 Next, I wanted to clarify whether I would lose access to my GetResponse account immediately after cancellation.
 The support rep confirmed that the account would be closed right away (i.e., I couldn’t send more emails), but I could still access the account until the end of the billing cycle.
 Theoretically, this would give you a final chance to grab any contact lists you’d forgotten.